Make Money Side Hustles

 How to decide what you should sell

-Instead, collect items from your house that you no longer use.
-You can even take a note of inspiration from Marie Kondo and gather all the items that don’t spark joy within you.
-Or, if you need to make a lot of money quickly, decide what’s most valuable that you can comfortably part with.
+I like to channel inspiration from Marie Kondo and gather all the items that don’t spark joy within me.
+But if you need to make a lot of money quickly, you can decide what’s most valuable that you can comfortably part with and sell it.

-Also, be realistic about the price tag you put on an item.
+When pricing your items, be realistic about the price tag you put on them.
 Some items, like vintage clothing or antiques, might surprise you with how much they’re worth, while others, like your elementary school sports uniform, might not sell at all.

 What can you sell to make money fast?